-Our affiliated institutes and centres include Michael Smith Laboratories, Advanced Materials and Process Engineering Laboratory, Biodiversity Research Centre, Life Sciences Institute, Pacific Institute for the Mathematical Sciences, Mineral Deposit Research Unit, and TRIUMF, Canada’s national laboratory for particle and nuclear physics.
+Our affiliated institutes and centres include UBC's Michael Smith Laboratories, Stewart Blusson Quantum Matter Institute, Biodiversity Research Centre, Life Sciences Institute, Pacific Institute for the Mathematical Sciences, Mineral Deposit Research Unit, and TRIUMF, Canada’s national laboratory for particle and nuclear physics.

 Top research talent

-UBC Science boasts 50 Canada Research Chairs and 11 fellows of the Royal Society of London, and has been home to two Nobel Laureates.
+UBC Science boasts more than 50 Canada Research Chairs and 12 fellows of the Royal Society of London, and has been home to two Nobel Laureates.
 UBC Science graduate students have won eight prestigious NSERC-CIHR Vanier scholarships, two NSERC Doctoral Prizes, and four NSERC Innovation Challenge Awards.

 A diverse, supportive community of scholars

-UBC maintains a diverse student population.
-Women account for 36 per cent of our of graduate enrollments, and the percentage of international students has increased to 39 per cent over the past decade.Resources for current grad students Resources for women in science
+UBC Science is committed to excellence, collaboration and inclusion.
+Women account for 40 per cent of the Faculty's graduate enrollments, and the percentage of international students has increased to 48 per cent over the past decade.Resources for current grad students Resources for women in science